Cat age chart: cat years to human years table

 When is a cat considered senior?

-How to use this cat age chart
+How to use this cat age chart in real life

 The main value of a cat age chart is context.